tomas-osswald/switch_2020_g3/docs/Get Standard Categories US002.md

 - Demo1.2. show standard categories tree from categories list that has new added categories

 We interpreted this requirement as the function of the system manager to get the standard categories.
-The standard categories tree must show the "built-in" categories of the application.
+The standard categories tree must show the "built-in" categories of the application, i.e. the categories that are original from the first state of the application and therefore the ones that are non-editable.

 # 2. Analysis

+Client requirements define that each transaction has a category and that transactions may grouped by category or class(group) of categories.
-In order to fulfill this requirement, we need two data pieces:
+In order to fulfill this requirement, we need to define categories as a data structure called tree.
+Properties of a Tree:
+ - A tree can contain no nodes or it can contain one special node called the root with zero or more subtrees.
+ - Every edge of the tree is directly or indirectly originated from the root.
+ - Every child has only one parent, but one parent can have many children.
+This data structure is hierarchical and unlike other linear structures like LinkedList thThe standard categories are located right above root.

 - categoryID
 - parentNumber

-For this sprint, the system manager only gets the standard categories.
+For this sprint, the system manager only gets the standard categories tree i.e. the base categories.

 # 3. Design